Description of the county in 1868

 Registration districts did not necessarily coincide exactly with parishes.
 In the 20th century especially, there were frequent changes in registration districts.
 Unfortunately there are no published maps which show registration district boundaries.
 The parish pages indicate which registration districts covered each parish.

-There is a list of Registration Offices in Fife, together with their opening hours and telephone numbers.
-Unlike their English counterparts, local registrars in Fife may not necessarily hold all the historic registers for their district.
-These older registers are now held by the larger area registration offices (e.g. at Cupar and Dunfermline).
+Registration services in Fife are provided by Fife Council.
+Unlike their English counterparts, local registrars in Fife may not necessarily hold all the historic registers for their district, but they do have a link to Edinburgh for online access.
 Because of this, searches and applications for copies are better conducted at the National Records of Scotland in Edinburgh (online at the ScotlandsPeople website).

 Histpop, the online historical population reports website, in its Registrar General section provides access to all the published registration reports from 1855 - 1920, giving statistical information on numbers of births, marriages and deaths, as well as some medical statistics.
 There is no personal information on the site.

 A very informative site, giving a lot of information about the history of registration in Scotland from 1855 to the Second World War is The Scottish Way of Birth and Death.
 The section on Marriage, in particular, can explain a lot about the details of a Scottish marriage certificate.

 Fife Family History Society have produced Fife Convicts Transportees 1752-1867 which lists convicts transported to Australia, America and the West Indies.

 An Index to Consistorial Processes and Decreets at the Commissariot of Edinburgh, 1658 - 1800, is available at the Open Library.
 These are court actions concerning marriage, legitimacy and divorce.